atrestis/atrestis/README.md

 Currently, I am completing my masters on Computer Science at the Vrije University of Amsterdam and University of Amsterdam.
 My major focuses are distributed systems and software development.

-Currently employed at GRNET as Operations Engineer.
+Currently employed at GRNET as Software/Operation Engineer.